-These are Jackson Hole’s “Pathways:” safe, user specific trails that crisscross the landscape of Teton County.
-Unlike the bumps, rocky jolts, and loose dirt that characterizes the trails favored by mountain bikers, these Pathways are smoothly poured ribbons of concrete that stretch for miles and miles in every direction.
+These are Jackson Hole’s “Pathways:” safe, user-specific trails that crisscross the landscape of Teton County.
+Unlike the bumps, rocky jolts and loose dirt that characterize the trails favored by mountain bikers, these Pathways are smoothly poured ribbons of concrete that stretch for miles and miles in every direction.

 In addition, some of the Pathways are groomed and plowed for winter use: cross-country skiing, snowshoeing, you name it!
 This makes them a truly all-season mode of transportation.

 The nearly 70 miles of Pathways in Teton County include the wildly scenic 15-mile stretch of multi-use trail that rests within the borders of Grand Teton National Park.
 Click to review maps.

 On the West Bank of the Snake River, the Pathways stretch from Teton Village down to Wilson where they link up with the "Old Pass Road" to take cyclists and joggers to the top of Teton Pass.

 The system's other main artery starts south of Jackson, before heading north through the town and into Grand Teton National Park.

 Grand Teton National Park is the Most Bike-Friendly!

 Grand Teton not only boasts the most paved trails out of any national park, but it can also claim to have the best.
 The section of path that begins at Moose Junction and culminates on the shores of Jenny Lake promises neck-craning views of the peaks, jagged glacial canyons, and pristine alpine forests that characterize the Grand Teton National Park's ecosystem.
 Review this link for more information on biking in Grand Teton park .
 Note that pets are not permitted on the park Pathways.